puduk/Password-Controller/README.md

 - 🔐 **Create Account**
   Users can register with a unique username and password.
-  ➤ If a username is already in use, account creation is denied with a clear warning.
+  ➤ If a username is already in use, account creation is denied with a clear warning(⚠️has bug currently will be fixed after planned projects).

 - 🔑 **Sign In**
   Login functionality with secure credential verification.